zelgunt/lived-experience-site/pages/discovering-your-power.md

 Hundreds of people have participated in Discovering Yor Power sessions.
 Here's some of what participants have said was their biggest takeaway from the experience:

-    - "Knowing other people have gone through the same things as me"
+> Knowing other people have gone through the same things as me

-    - "I don't have to be afraid to talk to my peers/friends"
+> I don't have to be afraid to talk to my peers/friends

-    - "I'm going to work on not having a smart mouth"
+> I'm going to work on not having a smart mouth

-    - "Accepting love even when it hurts and being able to set boundaries even when it hurts"
+> Accepting love even when it hurts and being able to set boundaries even when it hurts

-    - "I have a negative image of myself"
+> I have a negative image of myself

-    - "Some tools to help me work on myself"
+> Some tools to help me work on myself

-    - "It takes time to heal"
+> It takes time to heal

-    - "I ain't alone"
+> I ain't alone

-    - "I have a voice - use it wisely"
+> I have a voice - use it wisely

-    - "This was better than a Huskies game!"
+> This was better than a Huskies game!